 ScottishPower has a significant presence in many communities throughout the UK; from offices, to windfarms, substations and overhead line networks.
-We have a strong employee presence in the community too, with hundreds of meter readers visiting homes across the country nearly every day of the year.

 We also educate young people about electrical safety, through our award winning PowerWise programme.
 PowerWise is a free, interactive teaching resource linked to the English, Welsh and Scottish national curricula, and is available to school teachers to help educate pupils on the importance of staying safe around electricity.

-Through our long-term relationship with Cancer Research UK, we have raised over £20 million since 2012 to help bring forward the day when all cancers are cured.
-We have an innovative Help Beat Cancer tariff through which we make a donation for every month a customer stays on the tariff and we are the Official Energy Sponsor of the charity’s Race for Life.
+Through our long-term relationship with Cancer Research UK, we have raised over £35 million since 2012 to help bring forward the day when all cancers are cured.
+We have an innovative Help Beat Cancer energy tariff through which we make a donation for every month a customer stays on the tariff and we are the Official Renewable Energy Sponsor of the charity’s Race for Life.
 LBG believes that a successful programme isn’t just about the grants a business provides; it’s about how a workforce is mobilised.
 That’s why thousands of ScottishPower employees have shown their support by taking part in Race for Life events across the UK, and hundreds of our employees have helped to take donation calls for Stand Up To Cancer.

 ScottishPower employees are at the heart of all of our fundraising activities and last year they raised over £20,000 for Cancer Research UK.
 More than £39,000 was given to charities chosen by employees, from fundraising and through ScottishPower’s fund matching programme.
 Our staff also gave a further £75,000 to charity through tax efficient payroll giving.